sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

 `MinneHack 2018`_, we did not win anything, but gained valuable experience.
 At `HackCU`_, we won Judges Favorite, Best Use of AWS, and the Dish Network sponsor challenge.
-At `MHacks`_, we won Best Use of GCP and the Facebook Best Social Good Hack award at MHacks.
-Most recently at the `Global Hackathon Finals at Facebook <facebook_>`_, we won First Place.
+At `MHacks`_, we won Best Use of GCP and the Facebook Best Social Good Hack award.
+Most recently at the `Global Hackathon Finals at Facebook
+<facebook_>`_, we won First Place.

 As you can tell, I have some experience with hackathons, and a good track record of success at them as well.
 However, hackathons are a team effort.
 Three of the